The Transylvanian Hound is also known as the Erdelyi Kopo in Hungarian

 Your new Transylvanian puppy will need to undergo a rigorous process of socialization and training as soon as possible.
-Owners should not expect to train out their hunting instincts, but some bad behavior associated with its instincts might be minimized or curbed.
+Owners should not expect to train out their hunting instincts, but some bad behavior associated with their instincts might be minimized or curbed.
 While these are naturally friendly and affectionate dogs, the puppy still should be socialized early and often.
 Any place with lots of other people and dogs should work well, including parks, daycare, and playdates.
-This needs to be done in conjunction with teaching it proper etiquette and manners.
+This needs to be done in conjunction with teaching proper etiquette and manners.
 Crate training, while not mandatory, can help to solve housebreaking and behavioral issues.

-The Transylvanian Hound and Children
+The Transylvanian Hound And Children

 The Transylvanian Hound is exceptionally affectionate and loyal toward children of all ages.
 Interactions between dogs and younger children should always be supervised by an adult, but a well-trained member of this breed is respectful and gentle around kids.

-Dogs Similar to the Transylvanian Hound
+Dogs Similar To The Transylvanian Hound

 The Transylvania Hound bears a strong resemblance to several other types of hunting dogs.